Kirkuk–Haifa oil pipeline: Construction

 Iraqi oil production in 1932 was 1,000,000 to 1,200,000 bbls/a.
 The planned capacity of the new pipe line was 30,000,000 bbls/a.
 H. S. Austin, president of the Tuscarora Oil Co. and the Ajax Pipe Line Co., responsible for the Ajax Pipeline, was head of the construction work.
-The Ajax was a 400 mile, 65,000 bbls/day, twin 10-inch line from Glenn Pool (near Jenks, Oklahoma) to Wood River (near Alton, Illinois) and was completed in 1930 or 1931.
-The Tuscarora Oil Company (subsidiary of Standard Oil of New Jersey) was not engaged in pipeline construction at the time.
-It had however at the end of 1929 reconditioned (cleaned) its 370 or 400 mile 10-inch 25,000 bbl/day crude oil pipeline from Cooks Ferry, on the Ohio River in Western Pennsylvania to the Bayway Refinery in New Jersey and now used it to transport gasoline in the opposite direction from east to west.
+The Ajax was a 400 mile, 65,000 bbls/day, twin 10-inch line from the Glenn Pool oil fields to the Wood River refinery complex and was completed in 1930 or 1931.

+The Tuscarora Oil Company, a subsidiary of Standard Oil of New Jersey, was not engaged in pipeline construction at the time.
+At the end of 1929 it had reconditioned (cleaned) its 370 or 400 mile 10-inch 25,000 bbl/day crude oil pipeline from Cooks Ferry, on the Ohio River in Western Pennsylvania to the Bayway Refinery in New Jersey and now used it to transport gasoline in the opposite direction from east to west.

 World Petroleum devoted the September 1932 issue to Iraq.

 IPC signed conventions regulating the transit of oil with Mandatory ...